-For the women involved, Llano del Rio promised a gender neutral environment.
-Architect Alice Constance Austin proposed a conscious feminist design for the future Socialist City that featured a nongrid circular spatial plan with centralized communal kitchens, laundries and daycare, built-in furniture, and other modern innovations that minimized housekeeping while relying heavily on modern technologies such as electricity.
-Women were meant to equally participate everyday governance and politics of Llano.
-Freeing them from daily toil of “woman’s work” was the first step in doing so.
+For the women involved, Llano del Rio promised a gender-neutral environment.
+Architect Alice Constance Austin proposed a conscious feminist design for the future Socialist City that featured a non-grid circular spatial plan with centralized communal kitchens, laundries and daycare, built-in furniture, and other modern innovations that minimized housekeeping while relying heavily on modern technologies such as electricity.
+Women were meant to equally participate in the everyday governance and politics of Llano.
+Liberating them from the daily toil of “woman’s work” was the first step in doing so.

 “As the domestic drudgery is taken out of the home-life, the spiritual side of the home begins to develop in greater beauty.
 The mother loses the character of the cook, and becomes the comrade in harness with her husband.”

-Still even in with this idealism, the colony suffered from its share of avarice, laziness, internal bickering and factionalism.
-Although a general assembly of some 60 individual committees, each with its own administration and agenda was charged to handle daily affairs, a minority of Llanoites became dissatisfied with overall governance.
+Still even with this idealism, the colony suffered from its share of avarice, laziness, internal bickering and factionalism.
+Although a general assembly of some sixty individual committees, each with its own administration and agenda was charged to handle daily affairs, a minority of Llanoites became dissatisfied with overall governance.